hanjingo/doc/interview.md

 A `UNIQUE` key also enforces uniqueness, but doesn't require `NOT NULL` and you can have many `UNIQUE` constraints per table.

+For more info, see: [SQL#Primary Key Constraints](DB/sql.md)

 #### Explain the difference between a primary key and a foreign key in a relational database.

 A primary key uniquely identifies each record within a table, while a foreign key links two table together by referencing the primary key of another table.

-For more info, see: [DB Table#Compare Primary Key And Foreign Key](DB/table.md)
+For more info, see: [SQL#Primary Key vs Foreign Key](DB/sql.md)

+#### What are Constraints in SQL?

+Constraints are used to specify the rules concerning data in the table.
+It can be applied for single or multiple fields in an SQL table during the creation of the table or after creating using the `ALTER TABLE` command.

+For more info, see: [SQL#Constraints](DB/sql.md)

 ### Stored Procedure

 #### What is a stored procedure?

-A stored procedure is a precompiled set of SQL statements stored in the database.
-It can take input parameters, perform logic and queries, and return output values or result sets.
+Stored procedures are used to group SQL statements and business logic into a single reusable unit that runs inside the database.

+For more info, see: [SQL#Stored Procedures](DB/sql.md)

+#### What is a recursive stored procedure?

+A stored procedure that calls itself until a boundary condition is reached, is called a recursive stored procedure.

 For more info, see: [SQL#Stored Procedures](DB/sql.md)